BESTenergytrade/simply/doc/source/matching_strategies.rst

 There are two methods to define a grid fee matrix for the simply simulation:

-1. :ref:`Providing a Complete Grid Fee Matrix`
+1. Providing a Complete Grid Fee Matrix
-2. :ref:`Building a Grid Fee Matrix from Configuration Files`
+2. Building a Grid Fee Matrix from Configuration Files

-.. _Providing a Complete Grid Fee Matrix:

 Providing an Already Complete Grid Fee Matrix
 ---------------------------------------------